If you’re thinking of investing in Manchester property, staying in the know on everything related to the Manchester property market is essential.

 The North West city has dominated growth charts over the last 20 years and has surpassed every other major UK city.

-According to property market predictions from industry-leading experts, Manchester is expecting some of its highest ever growth over the next several years.
-This includes a huge expected rise in house prices throughout 2022.
+Looking at Manchester house price predictions from industry-leading experts, the city is on its way to seeing some of its highest ever growth over the next several years.
+This includes a huge expected rise in house prices throughout 2023.

 Here’s a quick summary of what you need to know: